-Before we go over the step by step on how to actually grill your steak, let’s go over some of the basic things you need to know when it comes to picking out your steak, and what you’ll need before you fire up the grill.
+Before we go over the step-by-step on how to grill your steak, let’s go over some of the basic things you need to know when it comes to choosing your steak.

 2. Grade of Beef

-Once you’ve narrowed down the cut of beef, you need to decide on the grade of beef you want.
+Once you’ve narrowed down the cut of steak, you need to decide on the grade of beef you want.
 See, not all beef is created equal.

 All beef is graded depending on the amount of intermuscular fat that runs throughout it (the traces of white fat you see in your steak).
 Fat = flavor, and the more fat that is running throughout the steak, the more flavorful it will be.